aaronstrong/az-305/services/business-continuity/ha.md

   * Deploy VMs within an [Azure proximity placement group](https://learn.microsoft.com/en-us/azure/virtual-machines/co-location).
      * Proximity Placement Group - is a local grouping used to make sure that Azure compute resources are physically located close to each other.
 As Regions and Availability Zones, the datacenters for AZ's will grow.
 Using a PPG will ensure your workloads are in the same datacenter.
   * Create larger VMs for better performance.
+* **Data Residency**: Ensure that any regions you select are within a data residency boundary that your organization requires.